 The washer was evaluated under three different loading weights (5 kg, 10 kg, and 15 kg), two drum operating speeds (16 rpm and 28 rpm), and a fixed retention time of four minutes per cycle, in three replications.
 The performance of the washer was evaluated in terms of machine capacity, washing efficiency, machine efficiency, and mechanical damage on cleaned ginger rhizomes as per the procedure mentioned below:

 Machine capacity: The machine capacity of the machine is the amount of total input weight of the ginger per unit time during the actual operation.
-The washing capacity was calculated using equation 4 (Budynas and Nisbett, 2015).
+The washing capacity is calculated using equation (4) (Budynas and Nisbett, 2015).

 Mc=WTTo (4)